sagi-z/oonav/README.md

 * Navigate to method implementations in derived classes.
 * Navigate to method in parent class.
 * Use [fzf] - optional.
-* Using tags, preferably for the entire project (keeping an updated tags for the project should be done manually or with another plugin).
+* Using tags, preferably for the entire project. keeping an updated tags for the project should be done manually or with another plugin (i.e [gutentags]).

 ![Naviagate to derived](nav.gif "Navigate to derived")